A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-\item $\text{ORACLE}(\pi_i,\sigma_i,\Pi)$ (Line~\ref{framework_line:oracle} in Algo.~\ref{alg:framework}): The ORACLE is an abstract computational entity that returns a new policy adhering to specific criteria.
+\item $\text{ORACLE}(\pi_{[k]},\sigma_{[k]},\Pi)$ (Line~\ref{framework_line:oracle} in Algo.~\ref{alg:framework}): The ORACLE is an abstract computational entity that returns a new policy adhering to specific criteria.
 Here, we divide ORACLE into three types.
-(1) One type is the BR oracle, which is designed to identify the optimal counter-strategies against an opponent's strategy, including finding NE~\cite{mcmahan2003doubleoracle}.
+(1) One type is the BR oracle, which is designed to identify the optimal counter-strategies against an opponent's strategy, including finding NE~\citep{mcmahan2003doubleoracle}.
 However, it often requires considerable computational effort.
-This computational demand can be a limitation, particularly in complex environments or with large action spaces.
-(2) To alleviate the computational demands, the approximate best response (ABR) oracle is introduced, which can be calculated using techniques such as RL (Algo.~\ref{alg:ABR_rl}), evolution-theory-based methods (Algo.~\ref{alg:ABR_evo}) or regret minimization methods (Algo.~\ref{alg:ABR_rm}).
-(3) Additionally, other specially crafted ORACLEs are either tailored to new MSSes \cite{muller2019alphapsro,marris2021joint} or introduced to enhance diversity~\cite{balduzzi2019open,perez2021modelling,liu2021towards}.
+(2) To alleviate the computational demands, the approximate best response (ABR) oracle is introduced, using techniques such as RL (Algo.~\ref{alg:ABR_rl}), evolution-theory-based methods (Algo.~\ref{alg:ABR_evo}) or regret minimization methods (Algo.~\ref{alg:ABR_rm}).
+(3) Other specially crafted ORACLEs are either tailored to specific meta-strategy solvers (MSSs) \citep{muller2019alphapsro,marris2021joint} or introduced to enhance diversity~\citep{balduzzi2019open,perez2021modelling,liu2021towards}.
+Some details of Algo.~\ref{alg:ABR_rl},~\ref{alg:ABR_evo} and~\ref{alg:ABR_rm} need to be mentioned.
+Algo.~\ref{alg:ABR_rl} is a RL method that can be widely used across different categories.
+Moreover, on-policy RL algorithms do not require a sample buffer to collect trajectories.
+In contrast, only off-policy methods rely on a sample buffer to store and reuse past experiences (Line~\ref{rl_oracle_line:buffer_1}~and~\ref{rl_oracle_line:buffer_2} in Algo.~\ref{alg:ABR_rl}).
+Algo.~\ref{alg:ABR_evo} is specifically utilized by Regularized Nash Dynamics (R-NaD)~\citep{perolat2021poincare} and Algo.~\ref{alg:ABR_rm} is specifically utilized by the regret-minimization-based series.
+Details are provided in Sec.~\ref{sec:rnad} and Sec.~\ref{sec:regret}, respectively.

-Some details of Algo.~\ref{alg:ABR_rl},~\ref{alg:ABR_evo} and~\ref{alg:ABR_rm} need to be mentioned. $\boldsymbol{\pi_{opp}}$ denotes opponents' policies.
-Moreover, in Algo.~\ref{alg:ABR_rl}, off-policy RL algorithms~\cite{mnih2013playing,lillicrap2015ddpg,fujimoto2018td3,haarnoja2018sac}, typically require a replay buffer to gather samples; however, for simplicity, they are not explicitly included.
-Furthermore, Line~\ref{alg:ABRvalidation} in Algo.~\ref{alg:ABR_rl} suggests that RL may not always yield an ABR that meets specific criteria.
-For instance, AlphaGo Zero~\cite{silver2017alphagozero} stipulates that the new policy must achieve a win rate exceeding 55 percent against its predecessor.
-Therefore, validation of the new policy is sometimes required.
-In addition, it is important to note that Algo.~\ref{alg:ABR_evo} is specifically devised for R-NaD~\cite{perolat2021poincare}, while Algo.~\ref{alg:ABR_rm} is expressly designed for a series based on regret minimization.
-They will be introduced in detail in Sec.~\ref{sec:rnad} and Sec.~\ref{sec:regret} respectively.